GoupilRobin/speech-net-cs/README.md

 # How to setup

-## Interface
-I strongly suggest adding the __MarvinInterface__ project to your Visual Studio Unity project.
-If needed, replace the path in the post-build event of the __MarvinInterface__ project to copy the binary to the correct place.

 ## Unity Interface
 Copy/paste the files __MarvinConsumer.cs__ and __MarvinStarter.cs__ from __Interface/Unity/__ into your Unity project's assets.
 __MarvinStarter__ is a component that spawn the __Server__ process.
 You must specify the path relative to the project asset data folder to the binary in the component.